MaxineCodes/VS2022-OpenGL-Graphics-Template/README.md

-# VS2022 OpenGL Graphics Template
+# Visual Studio 2022 OpenGL Graphics Template
  A template for starting OpenGL graphics with all dependencies included.